blitzdose/blitzdose/README.md

 ### Hi there 🚀

-- 🔭 I’m currently thinking about learning C#
+- 🔭 I’m currently into 3D printing
-- 🌱 I’m working as a Cybersecurity Consultant
+- 🌱 I’m working as a Cybersecurity Consultant for embedded security
 - 📫 How to reach me: [E-mail](mailto:christian@blitzdose.de)
-- ⚡ Fun fact: I hate frontend development
+- ⚡ Fun fact: I hate web development

 ---
 ## My stats